DatIT-026/MyTool/README.md

 # My Tool Database
 ### Disclaimer
-This repository is one of the few software collections on GitHub.
+This repository is one of my few software collections on GitHub.
 Contact me if you have any question about this.

 **We are not responsible for any damage caused by the software inside my repository and your negligence in general.**